abaer123/gitlab-agent/doc/architecture.md

   **A**: To benefit from all the [good things gRPC provides or enables](https://grpc.io/faq/) and avoid any pitfalls of a hand-rolled client implementation.
 GitLab already uses gRPC to talk to Gitaly, it's an existing dependency.

+- **Q**: Why poll Git repositories from `kas` and not from `agentk`?

+  **A**: There are several reasons:

+  - Allows the GitLab instance operator to configure polling frequency and any other relevant parameters.
+Makes it harder for the user to misuse/abuse the system.

+  - Fewer knobs for the user to tweak means more straightforward configuration experience.

+  - Makes it easier to implement pub/sub / push-based notifications about changes to the repo to reduce polling frequency.

+  - It follows the "smart `kas`, dumb `agentk`" principle described above.

 - **Q**: Why use Gitaly directly to fetch data from repositories instead of the usual "front door" (HTTPS or SSH)?

   **A**: There are several reasons: